AnuvabSen1/TheDataDorks_Revelation_BrainDead_Submissions/README.md

   Problem Statement 1 : Analyze Placement Data<br/>
   Problem Statement 2 : Detecting Emotional Sentiment in Cartoons<br/>

+## Please download the notebooks to view its contents as there is an issue with viewing Colab Notebooks on the GitHub website.
+But downloading works fine.

 ## Problem Statement 1 : Analyze Placement Data<br/>

 **Challenge Description:**